STANFORD, Calif. (AP) -- Dwight Powell is playing for his future. Johnny Dawkins is coaching for his.

-It's a make-or-break year for Dawkins, who scheduled a tough preseason that features consecutive games next month at Connecticut then home against Michigan three days later.
+It's a make-or-break year for Dawkins, who scheduled a tough preseason that features consecutive games next month at Connecticut, plus Michigan three days later in Brooklyn, N.Y.

 And Stanford certainly believes it will be playing in the top-tier tournament come March, with its top four scorers returning and all but two players from last season's team that reached the second round of the NIT.

 ''Absolutely, I think for this year to be a success for our group we should make the tournament,'' Dawkins said. ''We have the experience, and our kids have been through a lot.
 I think part of that adversity is what helps you.
 It's what you do with it.
 So our guys realize that this is a special year.
 We have five seniors, and so we'd like to see these guys leave their legacy.
 And so that would be a fair statement.
 I think that it's an attainable goal.''